mnyoshie/ezgrpc/README.md

 # EZgRPC

-This has deprecated and superceded by ezgrpc2 https://github.com/mnyoshie/ezgrpc2
+This has been deprecated and superceded by ezgrpc2 https://github.com/mnyoshie/ezgrpc2

 Still in its draft.